-As a result, our doula Catherine Durkin Robinson has completed the End-of-Life Doula Program at the University of Vermont.
-Anitya Doula Services also joins National End Of Life Doula Alliance (NEDA) and Catherine is credentialed as NEDA-Proficient.
+As a result, I’ve completed the End-of-Life Doula Program at the University of Vermont.
+Anitya Doula Services also joins the National End Of Life Doula Alliance (NEDA) and I’m credentialed as NEDA-Proficient.

 5. Do you only serve clients in Chicago or Jamaica?

-No. We are happy to serve clients anywhere.
-We travel and serve remotely.
+No. I’m happy to serve clients anywhere.
+I travel and also serve remotely.

 6. What are your prices?

-We operate on a sliding scale.
-Therefore, prices depend on the services you require, the time needed and your ability to pay.
-In short, we turn no one away.
+I operate on a sliding scale.
+Therefore, prices depend on the services you require, the time needed, and your ability to pay.
+In short, I turn no one away.

-If you have questions not found in our FAQs, reach out to us via email or phone call today.
+If you have questions not found here, reach out to me via email or phone call today.